novoda/merlin/README.md

 The [`MerlinActivity`](https://github.com/novoda/merlin/blob/master/demo/src/com/novoda/merlin/demo/presentation/base/MerlinActivity.java) within the demo shows a simple way to declutter Merlin from your main application code.

 ##Changelog

+###0.4.1###
+  - added java doc to the MerlinBuilder
+  - added sources to the maven release
+  - added apache 2.0 license

 ###0.4###
   - workaround for issue #4 which causes the Android Runtime to restart after uninstalling